abhijeetk597/project-dog-vision/README.md

 Dog_breed_classification - Deep Learning / Transfer Learning Project including deployment on Streamlit

-🚀 Excited to share my journey diving into the world of Deep Learning with my first project, 'Dog Vision'! 🐶 Using TensorFlow, I delved into the complexities of neural networks and brought this project to life, complete with deployment on Streamlit Cloud.

-🔍 When I was working in the Bank, I was always wondered about how CTS machine detects cheque no and micr code, or how CKYC scanner detects the type of ID proof.
-Now, as I immerse myself in Deep Learning, those mysteries are unraveling.

 This project uses data from Kaggle's 'Dog Breed Identification' competition with over 120 breeds and 10k+ images in both training and test sets.

 📈 The execution plan was a two-phase approach: